A Complete Guide to Backing up Your Jira Cloud Data

 We praise Atlassian for offering manual exports and imports.
 Not every SaaS platform does the same, and these files can be useful for analyzing how Atlassian stores your organization’s data (and what they store in the first place), porting your organization’s knowledge onto competitive platforms, and archiving history for governance or auditing purposes.

 That said, they’ve clearly staked their backup and restoration support behind external partners like Rewind.
-They’re not just some third-party app in their catalog—they’re backed by Atlassian Ventures and received a 2022 award for Atlassian Partner of the Year: New Cloud App.
+They’re not just some third-party app in their catalog—they’re backed by Atlassian Ventures and received the 2022 award for Atlassian Partner of the Year: New Cloud App and the 2023 award for Atlassian Partner of the Year: Marketplace Rising Star.

 And if your organization relies on more than Jira Cloud keeping things running, Rewind just might be the perfect choice for those, too—not to make you panic, but the same risks around the shared responsibility model and data security apply to all the SaaS platforms your organization relies on.